SkmeBtw/CS-Huds-Project/README.md

-# CS:SOURCE OFFENSIVE - CSMOS Modding Using Android
+# CS:SOURCE OFFENSIVE - Modding Using Android

 This project shows how to install and use HUD (Heads-Up Display) mods for Counter-Strike: Source Offensive on Android using the source engine or similar methods.

-# About
+# About / Description

 This guide is for Android users who want to customize their CS:Source Offensive experience.
 Mods are applied directly through the file system without needing a PC.
+I can also help you modding in my discord channel.

 # Preview